|Scotland||Contents||Roxburghshire Parishes||Information related to all of Roxburghshire|

 Index to the inventories of the personal estates of defuncts: recorded in the Commissary Court books of Ayr, Kirkcudbright, Wigtown, Dumfries, Roxburgh, Berwick, Peebles, and Selkirk was published by HMSO in Edinburgh in 1868, and indexes inventories of personal estates of deceased people in these counties between 1846 and 1867.
 It is listed in the LDS Family History Library catalogue in microfilm format, so is hopefully available worldwide in LDS family history centres.

-Note that testamentary records - where they survive - for this county are generally held in the National Archives of Scotland in Edinburgh.
+Note that testamentary records - where they survive - for this county are generally held in the National Records of Scotland in Edinburgh.
 The National Archives has unpublished testamentary indexes for some other periods, but many surviving records are unindexed.
 Please note there is a significant gap in the surviving testaments for this county between 1699 and 1785.

 Chapter 9 of The Borders Book (see the Bibliography section) contains a section concentrating on the social life and welfare in the area, including population numbers, pay and conditions, housing, health and education etc. See also the Statistics section below.